 To get you started, Sprig provides an ever-growing study template library with preconfigured studies to answer many common user questions; or, you can easily create and launch your own custom study.

 Ad hoc studies can be targeted at any stage in the journey (or across all stages) and by a host of other criteria including page URL, user attributes, and events.
 The result is nearly infinite possibilities for understanding your customers.

-Now that you understand how you can use UserLeap, what are you waiting for?
-Visit the template library and launch your first study today!
+Now that you understand how you can use Sprig, what are you waiting for?
+Visit the template collection and launch your first study today!